awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 List the Buckets
 ================

-Build a :aws-java-class:`ListBucketRequest <services/s3/model/ListBucketRequest>`.
+Build a :aws-java-class-prev:`ListBucketRequest <services/s3/model/ListBucketRequest>`.
 Use the |s3client|'s :methodname:`listBuckets` method to retrieve the list of buckets.
-If the request succeeds a :aws-java-class:`ListBucketsResponse <services/s3/model/ListBucketsResponse>` is returned.
+If the request succeeds a :aws-java-class-prev:`ListBucketsResponse <services/s3/model/ListBucketsResponse>` is returned.
 Use this response object to retrieve the list of buckets.

 **Imports**